 In the picture above it may seem like this cool creature just looks like a normal crab with skinny legs but you HAVE to see it compared to a human…

 Grimpoteuthis’ are sometimes called Dumbo octopuses because of their “ears” above their eyes.
 This relates to the classic 1941 film, Dumbo.
-There are 13 different species of Grimpoteuthis’.
+There are 14 different types of Grimpoteuthis’.

 - 1. grimpoteuthis abyssicola

 - 2. grimpoteuthis bathynectes

 - 3. grimpoteuthis boyle